'Her Radiant Rolls' Put Her Over The Top: Alaska Park Names Its 'Fattest Bear'

 "Denali or Yellowstone, bears travel farther to find food so there's fewer of them in a given area," he said.

 The bears feed on sockeye salmon coming from Bristol Bay to the west of the national park.
-"They've had some record breaking salmon runs the past two years.
-This year, I think it was 62 million fish that came through Bristol Bay," LaValle said.
+"They've had some record-breaking salmon runs the past two years.
+This year, I think, it was 62 million fish that came through Bristol Bay," LaValle said.

-"By in large, if you're gonna be a bear, Katmai National Park is a good place to be one," he said.
-"The access to food resources allow these bears to be some of the biggest in the world."
+"By and large, if you're gonna be a bear, Katmai National Park is a good place to be one," he said.
+"The access to food resources allows these bears to be some of the biggest in the world."

 If a week isn't enough time to get your fat bear fix, there's always the Katmai National Park Bear Cams.